ABRM2002/FUTURE_CS_01/README.md

 ## Summary of Nmap Commands for Juice Shop on Port localhost 3000 :-

+## Step 1 : Do a basic Nmap Scan :-

 - **Basic Nmap scan on port 3000:**

 Command: nmap -p 3000 localhost